jasonmccreary/blog-posts/2012-08-26-21-ways-wordpress-fast.md

 ### Resource Caching

 Most site resources are static.
-Your site&rsquo;s background images, CSS, and JavaScript don&rsquo;t change frequently.
+Your site's background images, CSS, and JavaScript don't change frequently.
 As such, these resources should be cached.
 Caching tells the browser to save these resources instead of requesting them again on subsequent page requests.

 Adding an `Expires` header by file type is simple in Apache: